-Edouard specialized in international economic law, international dispute resolution, and the law of international organizations, but also contributed in several occasions to projects with international human rights, global animal law and international environmental law aspects.
+Edouard specialized in international economic law, international dispute resolution, law and technology, and the law of international organizations, but also contributed in several occasions to projects with international human rights, global animal law and international environmental law aspects.

 Before joining the University of Aberdeen as Lecturer in 2020, Edouard was a Senior Research Fellow at the Max Planck Institute Luxembourg for Procedural Law, which he joined in 2015 after a postdoctoral stay at NYU School of Law.

 Edouard obtained a dual Ph.D. (summa cum laude, Prix Bellot) in public international law from the University of Geneva (Switzerland) and Aix-Marseille Université (France) in 2014.
 He was a Research and Teaching Assistant at the public international law Department of the Faculty of Law of the University of Geneva between January 2009 and December 2014.
 Edouard was also a Visiting Researcher at the Humboldt University of Berlin in 2012, and a Guest Lecturer at the University of Kobe in 2017.

 Edouard is a member of the European Society of International Law, and the current co-convener of the ESIL Interest Group on International Courts and Tribunals.